jhauberg/dledger/MANUAL.md

 # Journals

-In the ledger-like universe, a journal is a simple plain-text file that you edit and format manually- by hand.
+In the ledger-like universe, a journal is a simple [plain-text](https://en.wikipedia.org/wiki/Plain_text) file that you edit and format manually- by hand.

 The journal is where you keep all your transactions.
 Each transaction is recorded in a compatible format and `dledger` is simply a tool to process and produce reports on these transactions.

-There are no requirements on how you name your journal files, nor which extension to use.
+There are no requirements on how you edit or name your journal files, nor which extension to use.
 A common practice is to apply the `.journal` extension.

-Here's a [complete example journal-file](dledger/example/simple.journal), for reference:
+Here's an [example journal-file](dledger/example/simple.journal), for reference:

 ```
 # this file serves as an example journal for dledger